Torvec/dog-runner-game/README.md

 ## Art Assets

-The art assets are not a part of this repo but the link to them can be found below or from the youtube video description.
+The art assets are not a part of this repo but the link to them can be found below or from the youtube video description above (has more enemy sprites also).

 - /assets
   - [player.png](https://www.frankslaboratory.co.uk/downloads/97/player.png)